The Happy Hooker Goes to Washington

 The Happy Hooker Goes to Washington is a 1977 American comedy film directed by William A. Levey.
-It was the sequel to The Happy Hooker, which was released in 1975.
+It is the sequel to The Happy Hooker, which was released in 1975.
 Joey Heatherton replaced Lynn Redgrave as the lead character of Xaviera Hollander.

 The film's tagline was, "She served her country... the only way she knew how!"

 George Hamilton, Joe E. Ross, Larry Storch and Rip Taylor are among the most prominent individuals who made cameo appearances.

 Plot

 World-famous prostitute Xaviera Hollander is called to testify in front of the United States Congress.

 Principal cast

 Additional information

 This film was also released under the following titles: